-These are contacts who have taken actions that showed their interest in becoming a paying customer.
+These are contacts who have taken action and asked questions that show becoming a paying customer.

-An example of an SQL is a contact who fills out a form to ask a question about your product or service.
+An example of an SQL is someone who reaches out to the company about their inquiries.

 3. Product Qualified Lead (PQL)

-They exist for companies who offer a product trial or a free or limited version of their product with options to upgrade, which is where your sales team comes in to push them into upgrading.
+You can acquire these leads if you offer a product trial or a free version of your product with options to upgrade, which is where your sales team comes in to push them into upgrading.